Revenue

 Ecosystem development

-Back Market's partnerships with carriers like Bouygues Telecom and Verizon's Visible show potential to integrate more deeply into the device sales and trade-in ecosystem.
-The platform can expand its role in managing trade-ins at point-of-sale through additional OEM partnerships, addressing inventory constraints while increasing market share.
-Growing add-on services like insurance and warranties (currently 18% of revenue) represents another avenue for revenue diversification and margin expansion.
+Back Market's B2B channel — nearly 6,000 companies in France and 250 in the U.S. — represents a structurally distinct demand pool that doubles the addressable buyer base beyond consumers.
+The platform can expand its role in managing trade-ins at point-of-sale through additional OEM and carrier partnerships, addressing inventory constraints while increasing market share.
+Growing add-on services like insurance and warranties (currently 18% of revenue) represent another avenue for revenue diversification and margin expansion.

 Risks

-Supply chain vulnerability: Back Market's reliance on a fragmented network of 2,700 refurbishers creates quality control challenges and inventory inconsistency.
-With 75% of traded-in devices going directly to OEMs, carriers, or retailers, Back Market struggles to secure premium devices like iPhones, which show 1:3 availability compared to Samsung phones.
-This inventory scarcity could drive customers to competing channels, especially as carriers and OEMs strengthen their own refurbishment programs.
+Supply chain vulnerability: Back Market's reliance on a fragmented network of refurbishers creates quality control challenges and inventory inconsistency.
+With 75% of traded-in devices going directly to OEMs, carriers, or retailers, securing premium devices like iPhones remains structurally difficult as carriers and OEMs strengthen their own refurbishment programs.

 Low purchase frequency trap: Back Market customers average only 2 purchases, constrained by 40-month smartphone upgrade cycles and low refurbished device adoption rates of ~10% in developed markets.
-While expansion into laptops and gaming helps, the company remains heavily dependent on smartphone sales (75% of volume).
-This low frequency limits customer lifetime value and increases acquisition costs.
+A 2026 memory shortage driving new iPhone prices higher has accelerated demand for refurbished devices as a near-term tailwind, but the company remains structurally dependent on external pricing shocks to compress upgrade cycles.

 News